Hunter Storm | Foundational Cybersecurity Innovator and Thought Leader

 Hunter Storm pioneered Hacking Humans | The Ports & Services Model of Social Engineering, introducing foundational concepts that have profoundly shaped modern human-centric security disciplines, including behavioral security, human risk modeling, and red teaming, and continue to inform the practice and theory of cybersecurity today.

-• Hunter Storm conceptualized the Hacking Humans | Ports and Services Model of Social Engineering in the 1990s, a framework that treats humans as nodes in a network with observable “ports” (traits, motivations, behaviors) and “services” (ways they can be influenced).
+• Hunter Storm first conceptualized the Hacking Humans | Ports and Services Model of Social Engineering in 1994, a framework that treats humans as nodes in a network with observable “ports” (traits, motivations, behaviors) and “services” (ways they can be influenced).

 • This model predated widespread recognition of behavioral analytics, insider threat modeling, and human attack surface mapping, positioning Hunter Storm as a foundational thinker in human-oriented cybersecurity.